top of page

 VAT Refund in Bosnia and Herezgovina 2025: Fast & Reliable Guide for Foreign Business

-At its heart, the VAT refund for foreign businesses is a powerful government incentive that lets foreign companies claim back the Value-Added Tax (KDV) they’ve paid on their business expenses in Bosnia and Herzegovina.
+At its heart, the VAT refund for foreign businesses is a powerful government incentive that lets foreign companies claim back the Value-Added Tax (VAT) they’ve paid on their business expenses in Bosnia and Herzegovina.
 The whole point is to ensure this tax burden doesn’t get passed on to international customers, making goods and services from Bosnia and Herzegovina more competitive on the world stage.

 Table of Contents